 I’m not going to tell you that poker mastery is easy… far from it.
 It’s a tough game and will take dedication, hard work and tons of playing to get to where you want to be.

-If you’re feeling like your skills are inadequate or you need to start with a solid foundation, I’m going to help with this page.
+If you’re feeling like your skills are inadequate or you need to start with a solid foundation, this page will help you.